 Just that week, I had passed a seven-hour written exam, followed by an oral exam.

-Now I was wondering whether all this work for a PhD degree was even worth it.
+I was wondering, is all this work for a PhD degree worth it?

 I wondered if I should just quit, and finish grad school with my master’s.